Astros vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has recorded at least one hit in five games in a row.
-During his last five outings he is batting .435 with three doubles, a walk and five RBI.
+- Rodriguez hopes to build on a six-game hitting streak in this matchup.
+During his last 10 outings he is hitting .326 with three doubles, four walks and six RBI.

 Rodríguez Recent Games